kevinferrare/spice86/README.md

 Spice86 is a tool that helps you do so with a methodic divide and conquer approach.

 General process:
-- You start by emulating the whole program in a custom VM provided by Spice86.
+- You start by emulating the program in the Spice86 emulator.
-- This VM allows you to override bit by bit the assembly code with java functions you provide :)
+- This emulator allows you to gradually reimplement the assembly code with your java methods
 - This is helpful because:
   - Small sequences of assembly can be statically analyzed and are generally easy to translate to a higher level language.
   - You work all the time with a fully working version of the program so it is relatively easy to catch mistakes early.